People commonly stroll city streets in rhythmic cadence to the beats flowing freely from their headphones.

 But could the soothing sounds of Mozart, the uplifting beats of Pharrell, or the energetic tones of Eminem make a difference in our health and well-being?

-has revealed that music choices can have substantial impacts on multiple areas of life, including stress levels, memory, and even sleep patterns.
+Research has revealed that music choices can have substantial impacts on multiple areas of life, including stress levels, memory, and even sleep patterns.

 MUSIC AND SLEEP

-looked at the sleep patterns of college students, they found that those who listened to 45-minutes of relaxing classical music before bed enjoyed significantly better sleep quality than those who listened to either audiobooks or no music at all.
+When researchers looked at the sleep patterns of college students, they found that those who listened to 45-minutes of relaxing classical music before bed enjoyed significantly better sleep quality than those who listened to either audiobooks or no music at all.

 These results have even prompted sleep centers to use music therapy as a treatment for insomnia.
 So, the next time looming tasks are preventing a good night’s sleep, mellow out with Mozart and catch some zzz’s.